Publishing Institution:

 Taking Stock of Early Warning for Atrocity Prevention: Report from the 2021 Sudikoff Interdisciplinary Seminar on Genocide Prevention

-Mollie Zapata
+By: Mollie Zapata -

 November 19, 2021